Nonfiction Books » Best Biographies

 Well, this question of temperament as philosophy feels very present in your final book recommendation.
 This is Parfit by David Edmonds, which also appeared on our list of the best philosophy books of 2023.

-Edmonds is very good at explaining Parfit’s ideas, and doing so in a way that is not oversimplified, but which is also not the headache of reading Parfitt’s original work.
-But the real achievement of the book is to show you how Parfit’s personality changed very significantly, and that embrace this question of, as he became more reclusive and obsessed with his work, did he—as some people say—become a cruel and selfish person who was willing to upset the people who loved him by saying: I don’t have time for you; I’m too important doing my philosophy.
-Or was he, as is discussed at the end, in some way neurodivergent, and in early life he had been masking that?
+Edmonds is very good at explaining Parfit’s ideas, and doing so in a way that is not oversimplified—but is also not the headache of reading Parfit’s original work.
+The real achievement of the book is to show you how Parfit’s personality changed significantly in later life.
+It also embraces this question of—as he became more reclusive and obsessed with his work—whether he, as some people say, became a cruel and selfish person willing to upset the people who loved him.
+Was he in some way neurodivergent?
+Had he masked it in early life?

-The question of how his personality affects him is that, in my reading of the book, he may have been more productive if he was less cossetted, if he had been forced to give more lectures.
-Something like that.
+The question of how his personality affects him is that—in my reading of the book—he may have been more productive if he was less cossetted, if he had been forced to give more lectures.
 Maybe he would have worked differently?
 The book does a really good job of linking the personal with the philosophical.
 It’s a fascinating book.
 I spoke to a young philosophy student recently who told me that he walks around listening to it in Oxford.
 I think it’s a great example of how—a bit like George Eliot, a bit like John Stuart Mill, a bit like Malcolm X—the story of the individual can be just as interesting and motivating as the ideas themselves.

 Anyone who studies philosophy of course must be interested in ideas.
 But the story of how they have been generated, and how they might be reflected or refracted in someone’s life—perhaps someone attempting to live by their own philosophy— is extremely compelling.